eegsynth/eegsynth/doc/contribute.md

 ## Precise timing of light effects

-The modules that interface with lighting systems over Art-Net and DMX work fine for slowly changing effects, but are not so good at sudden events.
-E.g. flashing upon a heartbeat or stroboscopic effects don't really work reliably.
+The modules that interface with lighting systems over Art-Net and DMX work fine for slowly changing effects, but are not so good at sudden events. e.g., flashing upon a heartbeat or stroboscopic effects don't really work reliably.
 It would be nice to have better timing control of light effects.

 ## More affordable EEG hardware